gomesals/Grib/README.md

 ```
 **or**

-You can open the index.js, inside sample folder, to check how I wrote the code (line 29).
+You can open `./sample/index.js` file and check how I wrote the code (line 29).

 # Note
 I'm not sure if it is well explained, but there is a sample folder that I truly hope it helps you. ;)